Le-Bit/vim-epitech/README.md

 ## Checker

+You can call the checker with the command `:EpiNormeCheck`.
 By default the checker is called with `epinorme <file>`.
 Program used can be override with `g:epitech_checker_bin`.
 Just give the path to your script.

 ##  Syntastic